ronaldbosma/track-availability-in-app-insights/demos/demo-availability-tests.md

 1. Close the end-to-end transaction details.

+#### Logic App Workflow Test Result

-Show details of a test executed from an `Logic App Workflow`.
+Show details of a test executed from an Logic App Workflow.

 1. Select the `Logic App Workflow - Backend API Status` test.
 1. Click on either `Successful` or `Failed`.